benoitc-attic/barrel_tcp/doc/README.md

     end.
 ```

-`init/4` is the function that received the transport (`barrel_tcp` if TCP or
+`init/4` is the function that receives the transport (`barrel_tcp` if TCP or
 `barrel_ssl` if SSL) socket.

-Note that by default the design of barrel use the process that accepted
+Note that, by default, barrel uses the process accepting
 the connection to handle the request.
-In short the acceptor process
+In other words, the acceptor process
-become the request process.
-In some case you may want to launch a new
+becomes the request process.
+In the other case you may want to launch a new
 process instead and pass the control of the socket to it (which is the
 only way to do it in ranch).
 In this case instead of `init/4` use a
 `start_link/4` function.
 Eg. :